mbazhlekova/learning-roadmap/README.md

 # Learning Roadmap 🗺️

 This a central place to keep track of what I'm learning to become a full stack developer.

-My main focus is on learning best practices of backend web development with Java/Spring and PostgreSQL.
+I'm focused on becoming an overall better developer by improving my knowledge of computer science and backend web development.

 ## Resources 🎒